raspberrypilearning/lineup/en/step_9.md

 --- /hint --- --- /hints ---
 --- /task ---

+The very last part is to let the player know if they've won.

 --- task ---
-	The very last part is to let the player know if they've won.
-On the character sprite, if the sprite is clicked, it should say `You've found me`{:class="blocklooks"}, all the scripts in the game should be stopped.
+In the scripts for the the character sprite, add code so that, when the sprite is clicked, it says `You've found me`{:class="blocklooks"}, and all the scripts in the game stop.

 ```blocks
 when this sprite clicked